gMak64/VirtualXBee/README.md

 byte INCOMING[4] = {0x00, 0x01, 0x02, 0x03};
 XBee xb(INCOMING, sizeof(INCOMING), initDelay, tbm);
 ```
 **initDelay** is a time in milliseconds which allows you to set the initial delay time, and **tbm** is a time in milliseconds wich allows you to set the minimum waiting period between successive receives.
 Both of these are of the type *long*.
+The delay times are meant to simulate each of the bots doing their IDC tasks before sending out the information they received.
+Since each bot moves at a different speed, and may not complete their task at the same time, this delay is included to be more representative of what may be happening in real life.

 ## Methods
 There are two methods that you will need to implement.
 The first is called with